Akshtih/Online_Voting_Application/README.md

-Here's the clean markdown content for your README.md file that you can directly paste into GitHub:

 # Online Voting Portal

 A Flask-based application for online community voting and feedback collection with secure submission and real-time results.